Chicago Child Custody – Moving Children Out of Illinois

 Getting permission to move with your child can be a complicated process.
 Essentially, you must convince the judge that it is in the best interests of your child to travel or move with you.
 The judge will examine your child’s needs, the place where they can best be met, and whether there is an important reason underlying the move.
 If the judge finds that your proposed move will be harmful to the child, he or she will not allow it.
 In addition, if your divorce has not yet been finalized, it is not likely that the judge will agree to the move until the divorce is complete.
 On the other hand, some common reasons for a move that a family law judge might view as compelling include if your child is facing danger in your current place of residence, of if you have found a job in another state.
 For a complete list of specific issues the court will review, visit Illinois Child Removal.

 Parents who have sole custody are not exempt from the requirement of obtaining permission from a judge.
 Judges presiding over cases involving one custodial and one non-custodial parent with visitation rights will still weigh all relevant factors in deciding whether to enter an Order of Removal.
 The courts generally endeavor to preserve the ability of both parents to maintain good relationships with their child.

 Contact a Custody Lawyer

 The process of obtaining permission to move with your child can be long, often taking many months from start to finish.
 If you are considering making a permanent move, a family lawyer with knowledge of custody rules and procedures can help guide you through the process.
-M. Scott Gordon & Associates have years of experience settling custody cases; we can help you go to a judge for permission, and can help you apply for an Order of Removal.
+Gordon & Perlut, LLC have years of experience settling custody cases; we can help you go to a judge for permission, and can help you apply for an Order of Removal.
 Contact our Chicago or Skokie office today for a consultation.